SomeWeekendReading/someweekendreading.github.io/_posts/2022-11-07-today-i-got-shot-12th-time.md

 safe for the coming winter wave.

-Oh, and that's another reason I voted early: the US midterm election is tomorrow, and I didn't want to be feeling to yucky to bestir myself from the couch.
+Oh, and that's another reason I voted early: the US midterm election is tomorrow, and I didn't want to be feeling too yucky to bestir myself from the couch.
 So: civic duty already performed.
 Reminder: you vote too.
 And no Republicans.
 Not for any imaginable office, not under any conceivable circumstance.
 They've turned fascist, so you need to turn your back on them.